Fresh transport strikes hit UK, mainland Europe

 It also wants a threat of compulsory redundancies withdrawn.

-RMT secretary general Mick Lynch said its members are "standing up for all working people trying to get a pay rise and some job security".
+RMT secretary general Mick Lynch said its members were "standing up for all working people trying to get a pay rise and some job security".

 "In a modern economy, workers need to be properly rewarded for their work, enjoy good conditions and have the peace of mind that their job will not be taken away from them," he added.